A guide for parents and caregivers

 Any child who takes a significant knock to the head during sport should be assessed by a trained healthcare practitioner, ideally on the same day or within 24 hours.
 If your child was removed from play for a head injury, that assessment is not optional.
 A practitioner trained in sports concussion will assess your child's symptoms, cognition, balance, and neurological status, give you a baseline to measure recovery against, and make sure nothing more serious is being missed.

 If symptoms are not resolving within 10 days, or are getting worse rather than better, return for a reassessment.
-A small number of children develop persistent symptoms beyond four weeks, which requires specialist management.
+A small number of children develop persistent symptoms beyond four weeks, which needs specialist management.

 Free download